ControlThings/MistApi/README.md

 ## static library build process

-* Select target "UniversalBuild", and perform "Build".
+* Select scheme "UniversalBuild", and perform "Product -> Build".
 The final output, static lib file (.a) and include files, will appear into MistApi/universal_lib
 * Note that the library is build "universally", so you can run both on simulator and iphone platforms.
-* The custom script responsible for producing this "universal build" can be seen at:
+* The custom script responsible for producing this "universal build" can be seen under MistApi project settings, target "UniversalBuild" -> Build Phases -> Run script

 ## How to use MistApi with 'react-native-mist-library'